erikh2000/sl-spiel/README.md

 ## Features

-* Serialize and deserialize the YAML-based Spiel format.
+* Serialize and deserialize the YAML-based Spielfile format.
 * Character and emotion associated with lines.
 * Traversing, querying, and processing a Spiel.
 * Generate keyword matchers that efficiently check which replies match keyword inputs.